context-labs/classification-example/README.md

 If the document cannot be parsed or converted to an image, the endpoint returns a `400` error.

 ## Process flow
-When you submit a Base64 document, this is what happens.
-The Cloudflare worker:
+When you submit a Base64 document, the Cloudflare worker:

 1. Receives document upload as Base64
 2. Converts document pages to one or more images